SyncShinee/academic-kickstart/content/publication/kou-2019-interaction/index.md

 publication_types: ["1"]
 abstract: ""
 featured: false
-publication: "*2019 IEEE 35th International Conference on Data Engineering (ICDE)*"
+publication: "*in Proceedings of the IEEE 35th International Conference on Data Engineering (ICDE)*"
 ---